veracode/veracode-uploadandscan-action/README.md

 ### `includenewmodules`

-**Optional**scanallnonfataltoplevelmodules are true, set this parameter to true to automatically select all new top-level modules for inclusion in the scan.
+**Optional** BOOLEAN - If scanallnonfataltoplevelmodules are true, set this parameter to true to automatically select all new top-level modules for inclusion in the scan.
 By default, the scan only includes previously selected modules.

 ### `criticality`